A motivic construction of the de Rham-Witt complex: Introduction

 Let us recall what reciprocity sheaves are.
 The key idea is to replace smooth schemes by {\it proper modulus pairs}.
-A proper modulus pair is a pair $(X,D_X)$ of a proper $k$-scheme $X$ and an effective Cartier divisor $D_X$ on $X$ such that $X \setminus |D_X|$ is a smooth $k$-scheme.
-For example, the pair $\bcube :=(\mathbb{P}^1,\{\infty\})$ is a proper modulus pair, which we call the \emph{cube}.
-We can extend the notion of finite correspondence to the notion of \emph{modulus correspondence}, taking into account the information of Cartier divisors (see \cite{KMSY1}, \cite{KMSY2} for precise definitions).
-We write $\MCor_k$ for the resulting category.
-A \emph{modulus presheaf with transfers} is an additive presheaf of abelian groups on $\MCor_k$.
-A modulus presheaf with transfers $F$ is said to be \emph{cube-invariant} if for any proper modulus pair $\sX = (X,D_X)$, the map
+A proper modulus pair over $k$ is a pair $(X,D_X)$ of a proper $k$-scheme $X$ and an effective Cartier divisor $D_X$ on $X$ such that $X \setminus |D_X|$ is smooth over $k$.
+For example, the pair $\bcube :=(\mathbb{P}^1,[\infty])$ is a proper modulus pair, which we call the \emph{cube}.
+We can define a category of proper modulus pairs $\MCor_k$ similar to $\Cor_k$ by taking into account the information of Cartier divisors.
+An additive presheaf $F\colon (\MCor_k)^\op\to \Ab$ is said to be \emph{cube invariant} if for any modulus pair $\sX = (X,D_X)$, the map